-Avianca’s frequent flyer program LifeMiles is offering up to a 125% bonus on miles purchased until 28 February, with the maximum bonus in effect from 101,000 miles.
+Avianca’s frequent flyer program LifeMiles is again offering a 125% bonus on miles purchased until 30 May.

-Though with United’s MileagePlus devaluing their award chart late last year, LifeMiles has become a more attractive alternative for premium travel on Star Alliance airlines, on some routes.
+With United’s MileagePlus devaluing their award chart late last year, LifeMiles has become an even more attractive alternative for premium travel on Star Alliance airlines.

 Why this guide is useful

 LifeMiles is a primary way to get hold of Star Alliance Business and First Class award space, however, using the program comes with a range of gotchas to be aware of.

 In this guide, we cover the tips and tricks to buying miles, researching award availability and how you can use the current bonus promotion to score cheap Business and First Class flights on the likes of Air New Zealand, Thai Airways, and Air China.

 This guide is a beast!
 LifeMiles is for the more advanced points buyer who has some understanding of how to search for award seats with different airlines, and knows when they should and shouldn’t buy miles, and how willing they are to buy and hold miles to redeem in future.

 Michael Kao, one of the Point Hacks Community’s longest standing members, is very familiar with the ins and outs of the LifeMiles program, and contributed to this article.